Abraham Lincoln and slavery: Building a demand for emancipation

+Meeting with African Americans

+On August 14, 1862, Lincoln became the first U.S. president to invite a group of African Americans to the White House.
+He lectured his guests—five men who "were all well-educated members of Washington's black elite" —telling them, "But for your race among us there could not be war".
+In Douglass' Monthly, Frederick Douglass responded, "No, Mr. President, it is not the innocent horse that makes the horse thief".

+Lincoln also told his guests, I think your race suffer very greatly, many of them by living among us, while ours suffer from your presence....
+It is better for both of us, therefore, to be separated."
+Lincoln suggested colonization in Liberia or Central America.
+Jonathan W. White writes, "Few moments in Lincoln's presidency appear as regrettable as this one....
+Lincoln's words were terribly condescending".
+Yet, White adds, "This meeting was unlike any other.
+Never again did he lecture a black guest".
+Why was this meeting so different?
+Because, writes Michael Burlingame, Lincoln wanted "to silence the legions of 'weak-nerved' voters who might object to the Emancipation Proclamation", which Lincoln would announce the following month.
+Yet Burlingame sees Lincoln's conduct in a more favorable light than does White: "Lincoln was stating an obvious truth: the Civil War was caused by the South's desire to maintain slavery and White supremacy at all costs.
+If no African Americans had been in the country, no fierce devotion to White supremacy would exist and hence no war would have occurred."

 Letter to Greeley

 On August 22, 1862, Lincoln published a letter in response to an editorial titled "The Prayer of Twenty Millions" by Horace Greeley of the New-York Tribune, in which the editor asked why Lincoln had not yet issued an emancipation proclamation, as he was authorized to do by the Second Confiscation Act.
-In his reply Lincoln differentiated between "my view of official duty"—that is, what he can do in his official capacity as President—and his personal views.
+In his reply Lincoln differentiated between "my view of official duty"—that is, what he could do in his official capacity as President—and his personal views.
 Officially he must save the Union above all else; personally he wanted to free all the slaves:

 At the time that Lincoln published this letter, he seemingly had already chosen the third of the three options he named: He was waiting for a Union victory to issue the preliminary Emancipation Proclamation, which would announce that he would free some but not all the slaves on January 1, 1863.
 Nevertheless, "From mid-October to mid-November 1862, he sent personal envoys to Louisiana, Tennessee, and Arkansas.
 His envoys bore tidings" that "[i]f citizens desired 'to avoid the unsatisfactory' terms of the Final Emancipation Proclamation 'and to have peace again on the old terms' (i.e., with slavery intact), they should rally ... to vote in an 'election of members of the members of the Congress of the United States'...."
-Thus, Lincoln may not have ruled out the first option he expressed to Greeley: saving the Union without freeing any slave.